 It’s more helpful to learn from positive examples of companies that showed leadership in the face of a serious incident.
 That can be as simple as a statement of business priorities while an organisation copes with the fallout.
 In 2017, as Maersk reeled from a ransomware infection, CEO Soren Skou gave frontline staff in 130 countries clear instructions.
 As the Financial Times reported, the message was unequivocal even as the company was forced into shutting down IT systems.
 “Do what you think is right to serve the customer – don’t wait for the HQ, we’ll accept the cost.”

-Some larger companies will run an exercise just for themselves, but some organisations run joint war-gaming scenarios with industry peers.
+Some larger companies will run a table-top exercise just for themselves, but some organisations run joint war-gaming scenarios with industry peers.
 Earlier this month, financial institutions and trade associations from around Europe carried out a simulated ransomware attack.

 According to FinExtra, the scenario took the form of an on-site technical and hands-on-keyboard experience.
 There were 14 participants at CISO and CIO level, along with many more observers from other companies in the financial sector.
 The aim of the event was to encourage collaboration and information sharing with other teams and organisations to improve collective defences against cyber threats.